EricRabil/presenti/README.md

 # Presenti

 Presenti is a flexible data aggregation service for statuses across platforms.
 It is designed to be plug-n-play with a Module API allowing you to integrate any platform to fit your needs.
 It can be used to make a status page for your personal website, or to aggregate the status of your services into one endpoint.

+> **Heads up!**
+>
+> Presenti is in very early development, and this is mostly a one-man show.
+You may find a lack of documentation in certain areas, as I am still working through the project and writing documentation for it.
+This project is still coming out of the prototyping phase, which is why there is not much documentation at this time.
+If you have any questions, feel free to open an issue and I will get back to you as soon as I can.

 ## Getting Started